Over 100,000 students appear for the GRE test every year in India. In 2022-23, 113,304 students took the GRE – more than in the USA that year.

 GRE General Test

-The GRE General Test is created and administered by the Educational Testing Service (ETS).
-It measures your analytical writing, quantitative ability, and verbal reasoning skills.
+The GRE General Test measures analytical writing, quantitative ability, and verbal reasoning skills.
+ETS offers two formats:

 GRE Subject Test

 There are no specific academic qualifications to take the GRE.
-However, there are some conditions you must abide by to take the GRE exam to study master’s.
+Conditions:

-- You must be 18 years and above to write the GRE test to study abroad
+- You must be 18 years and above to write the GRE test.

-- If you’re differently-abled, you must submit a specific form in the ETS bulletin to arrange the necessary accommodations or adjustments for your convenience.
+- If you’re differently-abled, submit a specific form to ETS to arrange accommodations.

-- Candidates must sit in a quiet, well-lit room for the GRE at-home exam.
-The test cannot be taken in informal settings, such as on a bed.
+GRE at Home eligibility: You must sit in a quiet, well-lit room.
+The test cannot be taken in informal settings such as on a bed.

 When preparing to apply for the GRE, it’s crucial to factor in these costs as part of your overall planning.